PittCS1666/gambling/README.md

 ### Advanced AI

 There are two difficulties of AI in the game: Easy and Hard.
 Easy difficulty uses a combination of randomness and basic decision tree logic to decide what moves to make, and is ideal for newer players.
-Hard difficulty uses Counterfactual Risk Management so the AI will decide the optimal move based on current cards held and shown as the game progresses.
+Hard difficulty uses Counterfactual Regret Minimization so the AI will decide the optimal move based on current cards held and shown as the game progresses.

 ### Online Multiplayer